Lotfy-Mahmoud-Yaseen/Lotfy-Mahmoud-Yaseen/README.md

 🏆 Fighting

-It is my favorite i have 5 gold medals 🥇🥇🥇🥇🥇
+It is my favorite 🥇🥇🥇🥇🥇
 I don`t fight for Medals I fight like a man.

 what I believe in is: